b1naryth1ef/mmo/README.md

 # About
 This is a project to create a Text-Based MMO Game.
-It's based off Pythons *built-in* asyncore networking stuff.
-I probablly could have used Twisted, but it seemed overly bulky for this type of project.
+It's written in Python using Twisted for server side, and the built-in socket for client side.
+The gui is written with PygCurse (an awesome PyGame Curse's Library).

 # Code
 It's released under BSD.
 For information on licensing and usage, please see license.txt.